-- Types of Financial Institutions (FI) includes Banks, Credit Unions, Stock Brokerage Firms, Wealth Management Firms, and Independent Financial Companies. - There are a wide range of firms and individuals offering many kinds of products and advice, and the level of skills, areas of expertise, and even the fees charged will vary - Review our Questions to Ask a Financial Institution When Choosing Where to Open an RDSP document in the resource package to help guide your search rofessional Management Support - Financial Professi
+- Types of Financial Institutions (FIs) includes Banks, Credit Unions, Stock Brokerage Firms, Wealth Management Firms, and Independent Financial Companies. - There are a wide range of firms and individuals offering many kinds of products and advice, and the level of skills, areas of expertise, and even the fees charged will vary - The type of financial institution is not as important as the ongoing opportunity to build a relationship with one financial professional to help with RDSP contribution and investment decisions. - Review our Questions to Ask a Financial Institution When Choosing Where to Open an RDSP document in the resource package to help guide your search

+Professional Management Support - Financial Professionals